Skip to main content

 Improved safety

-Not only can motor vehicle accidents endanger the health and well-being of drivers, just one crash can significantly impact a business’s bottom line.
-The severity of insurance claims as well as the cost of medical treatment and vehicle repairs are all on the rise, making it all the more important for fleet managers to make accident avoidance and driver safety a priority.
-Telematics can help organizations of all sizes better protect their employees by monitoring driver behavior and vehicle performance.
-It can also detect unsafe driving practices (e.g., excessive driving speeds or hard braking) and allow fleet managers to personalize driver coaching and even send immediate in-cab alerts to correct dangerous behaviors in real time.
-This information can lead to fewer accidents and insurance claims, making businesses a more attractive risk to insurance companies.
+Telematics can help organizations protect their employees by monitoring driver behavior and vehicle performance.
+It can also detect unsafe driving practices (e.g., excessive driving speeds or hard braking) and allow fleet managers to personalize driver coaching and even send immediate in-cab alerts to correct dangerous behaviors in real-time.
+This information can lead to fewer accidents and insurance claims.

-By knowing the exact location and status of its vehicles, a fleet manager can make real-time business decisions.
-For example, businesses can reroute vehicles to avoid heavy traffic or deploy additional vehicles to a job, thus increasing productivity.
-This is particularly beneficial for smaller fleets, as one vehicle often represents a larger portion of the overall business.
-This means that one driver’s productivity can have a significant impact on an organization’s bottom line.7
+By knowing the exact location and status of vehicles, a fleet manager can make real-time business decisions.
+For example, businesses can reroute vehicles to avoid heavy traffic or deploy additional vehicles to a job, thus increasing productivity and customer service.
+This is particularly beneficial for smaller fleets, as one vehicle often represents a larger portion of the overall business and one driver’s productivity can have a significant impact on an organization’s bottom line.6

 Improved vehicle maintenance